How To Train For Aconcagua PLUS The 6-Month Aconcagua Training Plan

 Unlike a mountain like Kilimanjaro, you are required to carry your own gear.
 The big pieces of gear, such as your tent are normally carried by porters, but your own gear, group food and equipment (like gas and group rubbish) is carried by you and your teammates.
 You should expect and train to carry a backpack weighting between 15kg and 20kg.
 The additional weight makes this high altitude expedition so much more challenging and in some cases impossible to those who have not trained properly.

 A small disclaimer, 6 months to train and prepare is really the minimum amount of time I would suggest to any of my clients with reasonable/average fitness levels.
-If you struggle to walk 12km up and down hills with a 10kg backpack with a heart rate of about 130bpm or run a 10km with a heart rate between 150bpm and 160bpm then rather be on the safe side and assume you need longer than 6 months to prepare.
+If you struggle to walk 12km up and down hill with a 10kg backpack with a heart rate of about 130bpm or run a 10km with a heart rate between 150bpm and 160bpm then rather be on the safe side and assume you need longer than 6 months to prepare.

 6-Month Aconcagua Training Plan